Isotropisation of Quadratic Gravity: Scalar and Tensor Components: Final remarks

-In the present article it is considered general anisotropic Bianchi I homogeneous spacetimes given by the line element given by Eq. \eqref{elinha}.
-For this line element, the theory given in Eq. \eqref{acao}, reduces to a system of ordinary nonlinear differential equations with four time derivatives.
-This system is numerically investigated.
-The assumption of a homogeneous Universe is artificial, and still presents a first generalization for its very primordial stages.
+In the present letter we considered general anisotropic Bianchi $I$ homogeneous spacetimes with the line element given by eq. (\ref{elinha}).
+For this line element, the theory given by eq. (\ref{acao}) reduces to a system of forth order ordinary nonlinear differential equations.
+This system was investigated numerically.
+The renormalized vacuum expectation value of the energy momentum tensor was set to zero and we disregarded any classical contribution to the energy momentum tensor.

-There is a well known conjecture that dissipative processes can take place in an infinite dynamical system reducing the number of degrees of freedom to just a few.
-In some sense, this argument reduces the artificiality of the assumption of a homogeneous Universe.
+We found that at the end of the process of isotropisation within quadratic gravity, the solution is a superposition of Minkowski spacetime with homogenous scalar and tensor gravitational waves.

-Only the vacuum energy momentum classical source is considered.
-It should be valid soon after the Planck era in which vacuum classical source seems the most natural condition.
+According to Stelle \cite{Stelle1978}, there are eight degrees of freedom in the linearized limit of quadratic gravity.
+Two correspond to the familiar massless spin 2 graviton.
+Five correspond to a massive spin 2 particle.
+The last degree of freedom correspond to a massive scalar particle.
+Our solution is in accordance with Stelle's article, as the tachyon was excluded by the numerical choice of the parameters entering the quadratic action (\ref{acao}) and the ghost field is a totally free field, unable to induce instabilities.